 The Aqua mission is a part of the NASA-centered international Earth Observing System (EOS).
 Aqua was formerly named EOS PM, signifying its afternoon equatorial crossing time.
 A timeline of Aqua on-orbit progress through the initial 120 day check-out period can be found here.

 Aqua was launched on May 4, 2002, and has six Earth-observing instruments on board, collecting a variety of global data sets.
 Aqua was originally developed for a six-year design life but has now far exceeded that original goal.
-It continues transmitting high-quality data from four of its six instruments, AIRS, AMSU, CERES, and MODIS, and reduced quality data from a fifth instrument, AMSR-E. The sixth Aqua instrument, HSB, collected approximately nine months of high quality data but failed in February 2003.
+It continues transmitting high-quality data from four of its six instruments, AIRS, AMSU, CERES, and MODIS.
+A fifth instrument, AMSR-E, suffered a major anomaly in October 2011 and continued to transmit reduced quality data until it was powered off in March 2016.
+The sixth Aqua instrument, HSB, collected approximately nine months of high quality data but failed in February 2003.

 Aqua was the first member launched of a group of satellites termed the Afternoon Constellation, or sometimes the A-Train.
 The second member to be launched was Aura, in July 2004, the third member was PARASOL, in December 2004, and the fourth and fifth members are CloudSat and CALIPSO, in May 2006, and the sixth member was GCOM-W1 in May 2012.
 In December 2013, PARASOL completed its mission and exited the A-Train.
 The latest addition to the A-Train was OCO-2, launched in July 2014.
 Now complete, the A-Train is led by OCO-2, followed by GCOM-W1, then Aqua, CALIPSO, CloudSat and, in the rear, Aura.

 Published on Tuesday January 18, 2022